 Is Invoice Factoring the Same as AR Financing?

-Does your business need financing to grow or improve cash flow?
-If so, invoice factoring and accounts receivable financing may be options you’re exploring.
-A tremendous amount of information exists online, but the viewpoints often prove more confusing than helpful.
-Many financing and factoring companies use the terms factoring and accounts receivable (AR) financing interchangeably.
+Does your business need financing to expand or improve cash flow?
+If so, invoice factoring and accounts receivable financing are options worth exploring.

 What is Invoice Factoring?

-- Face slow-paying customers
+- Deal with slow-paying customers

-- Experience seasonality
+- Experience seasonality or are undergoing dynamic change

 - Want to launch as a start-up